leezter/VibeJockey/README.md

 ## Getting started
 1. Create a Gemini API key in AI Studio.
 2. Copy .env.example to .env and set VITE_GEMINI_API_KEY.
+The app will automatically connect on launch if this is set.
 3. Install dependencies: npm install
 4. Start the dev server: npm run dev